-University of Plymouth Academic Partnerships Programme Quality Handbook UK 21/22 Page 24 of 56 Last Saved: 02/09/2021
+University of Plymouth Academic Partnerships Programme Quality Handbook UK 22/23 Page 24 of 56 Last Saved: 02/09/2021

-Opportunities for practical work and engagement with outside agencies Secondary/Suppleme ntary: Further opportunities for, work based learning and trips and events. professional specification Research proposal NORD21 24 NORD21 24 NORD21 23 An explanation for embedding Knowled programme: Students will develop on their work dur concepts.
-This will be facilitated by word developing ability for students to direct particularly peer-reviewed journals, to with a range of different teaching meth assessment and feedback enabling concepts.
-Assessment is carried out through a valogs, workplace engagement, literature students are fully prepared for the sum practice on more than one occasion the ring the first year, with a focurkshops enabling students to their own study.
-There will be form core parts of their asserted, such as lectures and senstructive developmental featiety of methods such as: care reviews etc. Formative work mative assessments.
-All lectures are reviews expressions. us on develop o research effore further relia ssments and eminars to intredback. ase studies, of k in each mod turers will ens ing knowledge ectively, the leance upon the materials used roduce topics, coursework, estule will also be sure that stude e & understanding of ectures and seminars, use of primary sourced in class.
-Students with group work and esays, presentations, se undertaken to ensu core , and the es, vill engage formative reflective ure that Cognitive and Intellectual Skills: SEEC Level Five descriptors and QAA Subject Specific Benchmark for Early Childhood Studies and for Education Studies
+Opportunities for practical work and engagement with outside agencies Secondary/Suppleme ntary: Further opportunities for, work based learning and trips and events. professional specification Research proposal NORD2 24 NORD2 24 NORD2 23 An explanation for embedding Know programme: Students will develop on their work of concepts.
+This will be facilitated by we developing ability for students to direct particularly peer-reviewed journals, to with a range of different teaching meassessment and feedback enabling of Assessment is carried out through a logs, workplace engagement, literatus students are fully prepared for the supractice on more than one occasion luring the first year, with a focus vorkshops enabling students to ect their own study.
+There will be to form core parts of their assess thods, such as lectures and ser constructive developmental feet variety of methods such as: castre reviews etc. Formative work immative assessments.
+All lectures s on developing research effect further relia sments and reliance in the district formal of the control of the ng knowledge ectively, the led nce upon the unaterials used oduce topics, voursework, essule will also be ure that stude & understanding of ctures and seminars use of primary source in class.
+Students with group work and says, presentations, a undertaken to ens core s, and the ces, will engage I formative reflective ure that Cognitive and Intellectual Skills: SEEC Level Five descriptors and

-University of Plymouth Academic Partnerships Programme Quality Handbook UK 21/22 Page 25 of 56 Last Saved: 02/09/2021
+University of Plymouth Academic Partnerships Programme Quality Handbook UK 22/23 Page 25 of 56 Last Saved: 02/09/2021